 Chris Goodell, General Manager

-Chris Goodell has served as the general manager of the La Crosse Loggers since their inception in 2003 and is in his fifteenth season in the Northwoods League.
-During Goodell's tenure La Crosse has ranked second nationally in summer collegiate attendance during each of the ten years of existence and is one of only two summer collegiate teams to draw over 100,000 fans for eight consecutive seasons.
+Chris Goodell has served as the general manager of the La Crosse Loggers since their inception in 2003 and is in his eighteenth season in the Northwoods League.
+During Goodell's tenure La Crosse has ranked second nationally in summer collegiate attendance during each of the thirteen years of existence and is one of only two summer collegiate teams to draw over 100,000 fans for eleven consecutive seasons.
 Goodell has also had the honor of receiving the prestigious Northwoods League Executive of the Year Award on two separate occasions, in 2004 and 2012.

 Prior to La Crosse, Goodell served as the assistant general manager with the Waterloo Bucks for three-plus seasons (1999-2001), during which time span Waterloo made the playoffs for three consecutive years and broke the national record for attendance in a single season for summer collegiate baseball in 2001.